A Search for a Blowpipe (1989)

 I’m sitting near the wharf at Muarah Muntai, talking to a couple of Benuaq Dayaks from up-river.
 The taller fellow with the almost Bugis countenance declares unabashed that he’d like to sleep with me — I never do work out exactly what he meant.
 Changing the subject to the cost of a meal in Australia, his mate, a shorter stockier version of the same, said that at that price he would certainly die.
 A full moon, hot and sticky and the boat isn”t due for another two or so hours.

 Up river in Kal-Tim (Kalimantan East), you get to know the boats.
-From the outboard, motorised, canoe-shaped ‘longbots‘ to the huge diesel Kapal Sungai – ferry boats made on the banks of the massive, muddy Mahakam river.
+From the outboard, motorised, canoe-shaped ‘longbots‘ to the huge diesel Kapal Sungai made on the banks of the massive, muddy Mahakam river.
 From speedboats of the mining or timber companies down to coffin-shaped tin lids for young kids at play.
-Carting generations up and down sleepy wood or mineral towns that aren’t content to merely sit on the land but which encroach, floating, onto the river itself.
-Crocodiles and currents underneath, malaria, mosquitoes and bears in the forests behind.
-Frontier province, Indonesia.
+All for the sole purpose of carting generations up and down sleepy rice, wood or mineral towns that aren’t content to merely sit on the land but which encroach, floating, onto the river itself.
+Crocodiles and currents underneath, malarial mosquitoes in the air, pythons, babi rusa and bears in the forests behind.
+Up river in Kalimantan, frontier province, Indonesia.

-Meet another Dayak guy over a floating kopi and cake breakfast, his fine light-tan skin and Inca-like features an exotic splash of colour.
-In the magic of the moment, he talks me into hopping off at Melak, instead of continuing further upriver to Long Iram.
+Met another Dayak guy over a floating kopi and cake breakfast, his fine light-tan skin and Inca-like features an exotic splash of colour against the green of the jungle and the muddy dankness of the river.
+In the magic of the moment, he talks me into hopping off at Melak, instead of continuing further upriver to my destination of Long Iram.
 Disembarking, I am immediately attached to by two young Bugis guys, selling accommodation and motor bike charters.
-My Dayak friend disappears down the road and the magic goes with him and I once again wonder on these spur of the moment decisions.
+My Dayak friend disappears down the road and with a flippant wave, the magic goes with him and I once again wonder on these spur of the moment decisions.